Characteristic cycles, micro local packets and packets with cohomology: The Langlands Correspondence

-In this section we give a quick review on the Langlands classification as explained in \cite{ABV}.
-We follow Chapters 4, 5 and 10 \cite{ABV}.
-The Local Langlands Correspondence gives a classification of representations of strong real forms of $G$ in terms of a set of parameters of an $L$-group of $G$.
-In \cite{ABV}, the authors generalize the Langlands Correspondence to include in the classification, representations of a special type of covering group of $G$.
-In this more general setting the role of the $L$-groups in the descriptions of the representations is played by the more general notion of $E$-group.
-The $E$-groups are introduced for the first time by Adams and Vogan in \cite{AV}. $E$-groups will also be necessary to describe in Section 7.3 the Adams-Johnson packets.
+Let us recall now the notion of $E$-group, of (projective) representation of a strong real from of $G$ and introduce the dual objects that are going to parameterize them.

-The section is divided as follows.
-We begin by introducing the notions of $L$-group and $E$-group.
-Next, we recall the definition of an $L$-parameter.
-The section ends with the formulation of the Local Langlands Correspondence.\\
+In order to extend the Langlands Correspondence to include projective representations of some special type of covering group of $G$, the role played by the $L$-groups in the descriptions of the representations must be replaced by the more general notion of $E$-group.
+The $E$-groups are introduced for the first time by Adams and Vogan in \cite{AV}. $E$-groups will also be necessary to describe in Section 4.3 the Adams-Johnson packets.